Towing and Accessories

 Connecting the Tow Hitch

-The Model 3 towing package includes a weight-carrying hitch with a 50 mm ball coupling When not in use, the hitch should be removed and stored in a dry location to prevent rust and corrosion.
+The Model 3 towing package includes a weight-carrying hitch with a 50 mm ball coupling.
+When not in use, the hitch should be removed and stored in a dry location to prevent rust and corrosion.
 Keep the dust cover over the hitch housing to prevent dirt and debris from entering.

 Warning IconA warning icon, calling your attention to a possibly risky situation